Savio Kabugo: Victoria University

 After his good performance in the Fufa Super League, Uganda Cup and for the Uganda national football team, Kabugo had a chance for trial at Bidvest Wits in June 2013.

 In September 2014 with the national team, he was injured and his last club game in 2014 was in December against Bright Stars, which he was able to play after taking some pain killers.

 KCCA FC

 In January 2015, Kabugo joined Kampala City Council Authority Football He was among the KCCA FC players who had an accident while traveling to Ntungamo for a Uganda Cup final in 2015 against SC Villa.

 URA FC

 On 4 December 2015, Kabugo signed for URA FC on a one-year deal.
 He played six full games for the club.
 URA's 2-1 defeat to Express F.C. in March 2016 was his last game for the club.

 Proline FC

 In August 2016, Kabugo joined Proline Football Club.
-On 18 October 2016, he scored his first goal the club against Sadolin Paints F.C. at the Kyabazinga Stadium in Bugembe.
+On 18 October 2016, he scored his first goal for the club against Sadolin Paints F.C. at the Kyabazinga Stadium in Bugembe.